 It sounds like she's either sexually overwhelmed (that will wear off) or she's psychologically dependent on him.
 Sometimes it gets so bad that they walk around with that dazed look as if he had sucked out her brain in one of those horror b-movies.

 Hypnosis by itself is a poor device for mind control, mainly because it lacks the power to impose anything, or have influence for more than the moment at hand.
 It may help plant an idea or two that might catch on if something else in the person is also working for that idea; nothing more.
 Manipulation (in the form of praise, anger, and well-worded lies), enticement (in the form of his sexual prowess), and fear (of either physical abuse or the collapse of the framework of her life) are much more effective because they get her to choose to act eagerly in the desired manner.
-They are the devil's tools which a Christian stays away from if they're following Christ right.
+They are the devil's tools which a Christian stays away from using on anyone if they're following Christ right.

 In cases like this, though, over time she'll come to.